-- With regard to the size of the Board of Directors, it is felt that the current number of directors set at nine (in other words, the maximum number permissible under the current Articles of Association) allows for an adequate balance of the competences and experience required by the Company and reflects the Group's complex nature; the same applies to the Board's sub-committees; - as far as the requirements of professionalism, competence, experience and independence are concerned, the directors must possess the requisites envisaged by the applicable legislation and by the Corporate Governance Code; - In respect of Board members' competences, it was considered that the current Board of Directors features individuals who have skills in the following sectors: (i) postal services and logistics services; (ii) banking and finance; (iii) insurance; (iv) legal; and (v) sustainability.
+- With regard to the size of the Board of Directors, it is felt that the current number of directors set at nine (in other words, the maximum number permissible under the current Articles of Association) - allows for an adequate balance of the competences and experience required by the Company and reflects the Group's complex nature; the same applies to the Board committees; - As far as the requirements of professionalism, competence, experience and independence are concerned, the directors must possess the requisites envisaged by the applicable legislation and by the Corporate Governance Code; - In respect of Board members' competences, it was considered that the current Board of Directors features individuals who have skills in the following sectors: (i) postal services and logistics services; (ii) banking and finance; (iii) insurance; (iv) legal; (v) sustainability.
 The presence of diversified and complementary competencies and experience fosters dialogue and ensures that the Board functions efficiently. - It was further hoped that all directors possess sufficiently adequate knowledge of the English language to ensure that they correctly understand written material and, consequently, are able to make resolutions directly regarding documents written in the English language; - In relation to age, seniority and gender diversity, it was considered that the Board of Directors: (i) should be made up of individuals of different ages, generations and seniority in their role, to ensure that the right balance is struck between experience, continuity, innovation and appetite for risk; and (ii) adequate representation of both genders should be ensured (in accordance with what is envisaged in applicable law and the company's Articles of Association);

-• with regard to directors' geographical provenance and international experience, notwithstanding Poste Italiane's strong domestic presence, it is recommended that the Board feature individuals who have educational and professional experience from an international framework, functional to further raising the quality of Board debate, including in relation to the Group's international presence.
+With regard to directors' geographical provenance and international experience, notwithstanding Poste Italiane's strong domestic presence, it is recommended that the Board feature individuals who have educational and professional experience from an international framework, functional to further raising the quality of Board debate, also in relation to the Group's international presence.

-The Policy also includes a reference to the composition of the control body, specifying that all members of the Board of Statutory Auditors (both standing and alternate auditors) must be registered statutory auditors.
-The Board of Statutory Auditors is equally subject to the other criteria applicable to the composition of the Board of Directors on diversity (gender, age, ethnicity and geographic provenance); in terms of gender quotas, the Board of Statutory Auditors must be composed of members of the "least represented" gender to the extent provided for by the legislation in force and by the Articles of Association.
+The Policy also contains a reference to the composition of the auditing body, specifying that all members of the board of statutory auditors (both the standing and the alternate members) must be registered in the register of statutory auditors.
+The other criteria laid down for the composition of the board of directors in terms of diversity (gender, age, ethnicity and geographical origin) apply equally to the board of statutory auditors; on the subject of gender quotas, the board of auditors must be composed of persons belonging to the "less represented" gender, to the extent provided for by the law in force at the time and by the Articles of Association.